 Insights

-Expanding Geographical Presence The recent expansion of Texas Municipal League Intergovernmental Risk Pool to Washington, D.C., and the relocation of its headquarters to Georgetown indicate a strategic effort to strengthen its presence and influence across national government entities, presenting opportunities for partnerships and expansion into federal risk management services.
+Expanding Geographic Reach The recent expansion of the Texas Municipal League Intergovernmental Risk Pool to Washington, D.C., and the relocation of its headquarters to Georgetown highlight its strategic growth efforts and increased market presence, offering opportunities to engage with a broader range of local and regional government clients.

 Texas Municipal League Intergovernmental Risk Pool Tech Stack